JamieGodwin/Kubernetes/README.md

 - When you run `kubectl get pods`, the ready section tells you how many containers are running.
 - In order to edit the vim file, we go into the file by calling its name.
 We can then use the `i` key, which allows us to edit.

-## Replica sets
-Replicas allow for high availability where you state a number of pods to run, and then the replication controller can bring up new pods to meet the replica set if any go down.
 ### Replication controller
 A replication controller can control pods over multiple nodes.